 If you think crawling is just for babies, think again.
 Crawling can be used as a rehabilitative and restorative movement in adults to achieve better communication between the brain’s hemispheres, and to improve brain function.

 In today’s technological society where computers rule and we’re required to think more linearly, we tend to develop the left-hand side of the brain more than the right.
 And guess what?
 Crawling can help with this.

 Not only that, crawling has been touted as the new plank by some fitness professionals because it’s a great way to strengthen your core, glutes, shoulders, and hips.
 That said, it makes you wonder if there’s more to crawling than a tick on the old milestone checklist and a proud post on Facebook.

 YOU MIGHT ALSO LIKE TO READ: Reflux in babies – should you use a PPI?

 How much more?
 Well, there is some debate.
 Some experts go as far as saying it isn’t really a milestone because not all baby’s crawl and, therefore, isn’t that big of a deal.
 Other experts consider it to be the cornerstone of a child’s physical and mental development.

 Me?
 Maybe not the cornerstone, but I am a fan.
 Here’s why.

-The benefits of crawling
+The benefits of crawling for babies